 It is a very exciting time to live here and there are many exciting changes coming in the near future.
 The first step in living on campus is filling out the housing application.

 All students who will be under 60 credit hours at the end of the Spring 2019 Term of the Thomas More University residency requirement that requires them to live on campus.
 This applies to all traditional, undergraduate students, regardless of previous exemptions from this policy.

 Once the housing application is completed, please also provide the following: Student Health Form, Tuberculosis screening, and a copy of immunization records.
 These forms can be found under “Apps & Forms” in the housing portal.
 Please upload the immunization records into the Student Health Form or fax the records to the campus nurse at 859-344-3636.
 Room selection will begin in mid-March.
-Please contact Assistant Dean of Students Morgan Okello at email@example.com with questions.
+Please contact Assistant Dean of Students Tori Griffith at firstname.lastname@example.org with questions.